CubicZebra/informatics/docs/source/tutorial/tut_dicom.rst

    :caption: case study of radiotherapy schedule
    :name: case study of radiotherapy schedule

-   from info.me import io, ImageViewer from info.me import rebuild as dcm from info.me import visualization as vis from info.basic.functions import dvh_res_to_vis
+   from info.me import io
+   from info.med import rebuild as dcm from info.vis import visualization as vis from info.vis import ImageViewer from info.basic.functions import dvh_res_to_vis

    *m, dose, struct = [_ for _ in io.search_from_root(data='case/folder', search_condition=lambda x: x[-3:] == 'dcm')]